michael-robertson/tunnel/README.md

-# Taint
+# Tunnel

-Where am I?
-Good question.
-Maybe I want to be somewhere else, but only temporarily.

-So let's make a jumpbox.
+Let's make a jumpbox.
 Script handles the MacOS tunnel and networking.

+'Tain't here nor there.

 ## TODO
 Parameterize some stuff.
 Pretty easy to make a yaml-kinda hash for location and resource ids.